 nARCHITECTS’ Forest Pavilion – a temporary installation completed in May 2011 – served as a shaded meeting and performance space for visitors to the Da Nong Da Fu Forest and Eco-park in Hualien County, Taiwan.
-The project was conceived within the context of an art festival organized by Taiwan’s Forestry Bureau to raise public awareness of a new growth forest that is being threatened by development.
+The project was conceived within the context of an art festival organized by Taiwan’s Forestry Bureau to raise public awareness of a new-growth forest that is being threated by development.

-Forest Pavilion’s relationship to the existing site is diaphanous and light – the pavilion sits lightly in its environment with minimal disruption, yet with lighting becomes a beacon at night, underscoring the relative emptiness of the valley.
+Forest Pavilion’s relationship to its environment is diaphanous – the pavilion sits lightly on its site, with minimal disruption.
+At night, it underscores the relative emptiness of the valley.

 Client: Artfield